abesford/seizzmic-site-0c00b/src/pages/careers.md

 #### we're flexible but we want someone who can

-Deliver and help lead client engagements, developing strong, trusting relationships through working with senior client teams
+- Deliver and help lead client engagements, developing strong, trusting relationships through working with senior client teams
+- develop new business

 #### What we're looking for